Tom Murphy (footballer, born 1998)

-Tom Murphy is a professional Australian rules footballer playing for North Melbourne in the Australian Football League (AFL).
-He is a defender.
-Murphy made his debut in round 12, 2018, against the Brisbane Lions at Docklands Stadium, as a late replacement for Jarrad Waite.
+Thomas Murphy is an Australian rules footballer who currently plays for the Frankston Football Club in the Victorian Football League (VFL).
+He previously played for North Melbourne in the Australian Football League (AFL).

+Murphy made his AFL debut in round 12, 2018, against the Brisbane Lions at Docklands Stadium, as a late replacement for Jarrad Waite.

-Murphy originally played for the Dandenong Stingrays in the TAC Cup.
+He originally played for the Dandenong Stingrays in the TAC Cup.
 He trained with North Melbourne's Victorian Football League squad before he was drafted by North Melbourne with pick 4 in the 2017 rookie draft.
 Recruiting manager Mark Finnigan said that Murphy was selected for his penetrating kick and mix of speed and endurance.